Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 As long as a piece of software does something at least remotely useful, it will always have functional requirements.
 Those can be either _formal_ (specification documents, user stories, etc.) or _informal_ (verbally agreed upon, assumed, JIRA tickets, etc.)

 Turning informal specifications into functional tests can often be difficult because it requires us to take a step away from code and challenge ourselves to think from a user's perspective.
-What helps me with my open-source projects is that I start by creating a readme file where I list a bunch of relevant usage examples, and then encode them as tests.
+However, this process is essential in ensuring that the tests accurately reflect the expected behavior and fulfill their purpose of validating the software's functionality.

-To summarize, we can conclude that it is a good idea to **partition tests based on threads of behavior, rather than the code's internal structure**.
+In summary, we can conclude that it is a good idea to **partition tests based on threads of behavior, rather than the code's internal structure**.

 Both of the aforementioned guidelines, when combined, form a mental framework that provides us with a clear goal for writing tests and a good sense of organization, while not relying on any assumptions.
 We can use it to establish a test suite for our project that focuses on value, and then scale it according to the priorities and limitations relevant to the current context.